 5. Technology: Today, in this era of digital banking, technology is the most important factor in choosing the best savings bank account.
 You should consider opening a savings bank account that has a very good mobile banking app and internet banking portal.

 6. Low Charges: Private banks have very bad reputations in this matter, but they have superior service quality than PSU banks.
 It’s a personal choice, if you can pay higher charges, then private banks are more suitable than PSU banks.

 7. Low Minimum Balance Requirement: PSU banks have a low minimum balance requirement, but their customer service and facilities on the savings bank account are not at par with the Private bank’s savings account.
 It’s also a personal choice.

-9. Offers & Discounts on eCommerce websites: Some banks offer many discounts and cashback facilities in online eCommerce websites like Amazon, Flipkart, BookMyShow, etc regularly for the transaction done from debit cards or NetBanking.
-Therefore, these types of saving bank account are most suitable for online shoppers.
+9. Offers & Discounts on eCommerce websites: Some banks offer many discounts and cashback facilities on online eCommerce websites like Amazon, Flipkart, BookMyShow, etc. regularly for the transactions done from debit cards or NetBanking.
+Therefore, these types of savings bank accounts are most suitable for online shoppers.